yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields/06-the-canonical-formalism.rst

 which, again, is consistent with :eq:`eq_poincare_algebra`.

-It turns out, following the lines of argument in :ref:`Lorentz symmetry of S-matrix <sec_s_matrix_lorentz_symmetry>`, these commutation relations are enough to show the Lorentz invariance of S-matrix under the same "smootheness" assumptions on the interaction terms.
+It turns out, following the lines of argument in :ref:`Lorentz symmetry of S-matrix <sec_s_matrix_lorentz_symmetry>`, these commutation relations are enough to show the Lorentz invariance of S-matrix under the same "smoothness" assumptions on the interaction terms.
 In addition, the other commutation relations between :math:`H, \Pbf, \Jbf, \Kbf` also follows.

 Though not necessary, it's indeed possible to verify the other Poincaré algebra relations directly.
 In particular, the commutation relations between the rotation generators are verified as follows.